The Big Earth Data Project

 These resources will help students learn about satellite modelling and forecasting.
 Focused on engaging contexts such as climate change, the effects of humans on Earth, and emergency disaster response.

 Three sets of resources will be released throughout the 2024/25 academic year.
-Each set will have activities designed for Key Stage 3-4 and Key Stage 4-5 students, using Data Science skills to analyse real satellite data.
+Each set will have activities designed for Key Stage 3-4 and A-Level students, using Data Science skills to analyse real satellite data.
 The best part is that all resources will be free for anyone to access.

 The atmosphere introduction pack will introduce the data set and some Ozone facts.